paulipa/sico-wiki/community/partner-corporations.md

 - Protecting The Mountian
 - Contact:
 ## [Simple Businessmen [S1MP.]](/community/coalition-corporations/s1mp)
+A little about the corp, We are a Null Sec based corp whose primary focus is Industry and mining, and Multi-boxing!
+Some of the things we offer!
-- Location:
+- Location: Null Sec
-- Timezone:
+- Timezone: US
--
+- Industry, Mining
--
+- Making Dank Isk
-- Contact:
+- Contact: Xanos Ragnarok, Cresenne Jaterba
 ## [Validus Industries [.V-I.]](/community/coalition-corporations/v-i)
 # Wormholes